I shed a collection of comics before a cross-country move the better part of a decade ago. I kept one long box of some favorites. This is a

 short blog post about one subset of that box: Teenage Mutant Ninja Turtle (TMNT) comic book knockoffs.
 It’s July in San Diego, and that’s usually when we welcome the strange, annual Comic Con transformation.
 That I’m publishing this comic content now is coincidental and curiously COVID appropriate.

-As a kid, most money I scrounged found its way into the coin coffers of Kovac’s Comics, my local comic slingers.
+As a kid, most money I scrounged found its way into the cash register at Kovac’s Comics, my local comic slingers.
 A comic-collecting cohort allowed me to peruse a couple of his TMNT comics.
 That old-school TMNT – wry and rough, black and white, an oddly oversized format – it was something new.
 These abnormal animal comics, though only several months old, were already valuable because of exploding popularity and small initial print runs.

 My first TMNT comic: Raphael